-Have you heard of #cookforsyria yet?
 Following an initiative by instagrammer Clerkenwell Boy, Cook for Syria is a month-long fundraising initiative focused around Syrian cuisine.
 Virtually all of my favourite London restaurants are participating, featuring a Syrian-inspired dish on their menu during all of November and donating a portion of the proceeds from that dish to UNICEF’s Syria Relief Fund.
 You can read more about it here.

 As someone who sees Syrian refugees, many of them children, on a daily basis and taking more than a little interest in culinary traditions, I couldn’t support this initiative more whole heartedly.
-Because Syria is not just a country savaged by war.
-It is also the home to some of the world’s oldest culinary traditions.
+Because Syria isn’t just a country savaged by war.
+It’s also the home to some of the world’s oldest culinary traditions.

 I could eat this on its own for dinner, perhaps with a simple salad of some sort on the side.
 It also works well as a side dish with chicken.
 Serves two as a main course, three as a side.

-- 200 g green lentils
+- 200 g brown or green lentils

-- 4 tbsp olive oil
+- 4 Tbsp olive oil

 - 3 garlic cloves, peeled and thinly sliced

 - 30-40 g coriander (stalks and leaves), roughly chopped